Skip To Main Content

 Lodi Area Special Education Region (LASER)

 The Lodi Area Special Education Region (LASER) is governed by a council of superintendents from each member school district or educational organization.
-Local educational organizations served by LASER include:
+In addition to Lodi USD, other local educational organizations served by LASER include:

 Oak View Elementary School District